 This blog is proudly sponsored by Cottonelle

-Son No. 1 follows soon afterward fully dressed in a suit ready to take on the day.
+My older son follows soon afterward fully dressed in a suit ready to take on the day.

 Except for this day.
-This day he comes halfway down the stairs and stands there, fully dressed in a black suit and bowtie but no socks upon his feet.
+This day he comes halfway down the stairs and stands there, fully dressed in a black suit and tie, but no socks upon his feet.
 I can’t take my eyes away from his feet and feel my eyes well with tears.

 They are the feet of a grown boy.
 Gone are the tiny feet of babyhood and the chubby feet of a toddler learning to walk.
 The feet I used to smell after peeling off small, slightly wet socks, intoxicated by the mixture of sweetness and sweat.